Aleksi97/autoupdater/README.md

-# Simple updating shell script for Debian/RHEL/OpenSuse distros.
+# Simple updating shell script for Debian/RHEL/OpenSuse Linux distros or their derivatives.